St. Peter Catholic School - Greenville, NC

 • Identifying coins

-Our faculty selected GO Math! after researching several options because the program's ability to deepen understanding of math concepts, develop real world applications and connections, and develop math vocabulary.
-Read more about GO Math! here.
+selected Savvas Experience Math for the program's ability to deepen understanding of math concepts, develop real world applications and connections, and develop math vocabulary.
+The faculty was particularly impressed with how the program

 Picture